 Small businesses are frustrated when underbid by competitors for federal task orders.
 These businesses may challenge awards based on price realism.
+Price realism is the analysis the government uses to evaluate whether an offeror’s price is “too low."
 They may even have evidence the contract cannot be performed at the offered price.
 While the evidence may be compelling and change the outcome of an award decision, it will not be considered – unless the solicitation specifically requires an evaluation of the price realism.

 In the Matter of Earth Resources Technology